 To cover the risk of those covering the capital costs, car insurance becomes compulsory for those borrow money to buy vehicles.

 But even a large percentage of people who own their cars outright opt for car insurance because of the high costs involved in repairing and replacing cars that have been either damaged in accidents, stolen or highjacked.

 How Does Car Insurance Work and What types Of Car Insurance Are There?

 In South Africa there are three different types of vehicle insurance:

 - Comprehensive car insurance

 - Third party fire and theft insurance

 - Third party only insurance

-Comprehensive car insurance is the “best” type of insurance you can get for your car, it is also the most expensive.
-If you take out a comprehensive policy you know that whatever happens to your vehicle, if things go wrong, you will be covered.
+Comprehensive car insurance is the “best” type of insurance you can get for your car.
+It is also the most expensive.
+If you take out a comprehensive policy you know that whatever happens to your vehicle, you will have cover.

 What Can go Wrong, and What would Comprehensive Car Insurance cover?